-I started my work on a project about the Midnight Temperature Maximum (MTM), an increase in neutral temperature from about 250-500 km in altitude that occurs around local midnight.
+I started my graduate work on a project about the Midnight Temperature Maximum (MTM), an increase in neutral temperature from about 250-500 km in altitude that occurs around local midnight.
 We have completed a comprehensive study of this phenomenon with data from the Arecibo Incoherent Scatter Radar (ISR) in Puerto Rico.
 We characterize the MTM in terms of amplitude, time of occurrence and width and investigate variations with season and solar cycle.
 Additionally I have worked with the Millstone Hill Radar at the MIT Haystack observatory along with the Arecibo ISR and Fabry-Perot Interfermoters located in the eastern United states

 I have also done a lot of work on equatorial spread F (ESF) in the equatorial to midlatitude region.
 ESF is the name commonly given to plasma irregularities that typically occur after sunset in the equatorial and low-latitude F region.
 They are attributed to plasma bubbles, depletions in the background plasma that begin to form due to the generalized Rayleigh-Taylor instability.
 These bubbles can disrupt radio and GPS communications.
 I am using all-sky imagers (ASI) along with mutltiple other instruments to better understand the variability, morphology, modulations, and 3D structure of ESF.
 I use multiple Boston University ASIs in Peru, Colombia, and Argentina to study these structures along with other instruments at the Jicamarca Radio Observatory in Peru.